Places

 - Lodging: 4★ city hotels, boutique Danube properties, spa resorts, and vineyard guesthouses with meeting spaces.

-- Meals: Hungarian bistro dining, market tastings, thermal bath cafés, and gala dinners in palaces or wine cellars; dietary needs pre-planned.
+- Meals: Hungarian bistro dining, market tastings, thermal bath cafés, and gala dinners in palaces or wine cellars; dietary needs are planned in advance.

 - Mobility: moderate—cobblestones, thermal bath stairs, and castle hills; we schedule rest stops, elevators, and alternative viewing points.

-- Fundraising moments: Danube night cruise, palace gala dinner, Tokaj cellar tasting, and cathedral or synagogue concerts.
+- Fundraising moments can include a Danube night cruise, palace gala dinner, Tokaj cellar tasting, and cathedral or synagogue concerts.

 Extensions & Combos